DC Universe (franchise): Warner Bros. Discovery

-In April 2022, Discovery, Inc. and Warner Bros.' parent company WarnerMedia merged to become Warner Bros.
+In April 2022, Discovery, Inc. and Warner Bros. owner WarnerMedia merged to become Warner Bros.
 Discovery (WBD), led by president and CEO David Zaslav.
 The new company was expected to restructure DC Entertainment so the film, television, and video game divisions of the company could be aligned.
 Even before the merger was complete, Zaslav began meeting with candidates to take over DC—including film executive Emma Watts—with the hope of finding an equivalent to Marvel Studios president Kevin Feige.
 Despite some recent successes with DC films and series, Zaslav and WBD felt DC lacked a "coherent creative and brand strategy" and were underusing key characters such as Superman.
 Hamada was still contracted until 2023, and his supporters felt Zaslav was not giving him enough credit for his DC plans and successes.
 In June, Zaslav announced that DC Films would be separated from Warner Bros. within the WBD structure but would be overseen by Warner Bros. film chairs Michael De Luca and Pamela Abdy until a new DC head was appointed.

 At the start of August, WBD decided not to release the DCEU film Batgirl on HBO Max or theatrically, stating that it "simply did not work" and went against Zaslav's mandate to make DC films "big theatrical event films".
 Soon after, Zaslav said he wanted a new 10-year plan for DC films, and he had enlisted former Walt Disney Studios and Warner Bros. executive Alan F. Horn as a consultant to help find a new leader for DC.
 Hamada was reportedly upset by the cancellation of Batgirl and tried to leave DC Films, but was convinced by De Luca and Abdy to stay through the release of Black Adam in October 2022.
 Around that time, Henry Cavill reprised his role as Superman from Man of Steel for a cameo appearance in Black Adam.
 This was against Hamada's wishes and was approved by De Luca and Abdy when they were approached directly by Black Adam star Dwayne Johnson.
 Johnson began promoting the idea of a Black Adam vs. Superman film co-starring Cavill in the future, and Warner Bros. began pursuing a sequel to Man of Steel starring Cavill.
 At the end of August, producer Dan Lin emerged as a potential candidate for taking over DC, but exited talks weeks later, in part due to his concerns with the Batgirl cancellation.
 Todd Phillips, director of the standalone DC film Joker (2019), was also considered for the role but remained focused on directing the sequel Joker: Folie à Deux (2024).